WebThingsIO/gateway/README.md

 ### Set up Bluetooth permissions

-The following is required in order to let node use the Bluetooth adapter.
+The following is required in order to let node and python3 use the Bluetooth adapter.

 ```
 $ sudo setcap cap_net_raw+eip $(eval readlink -f `which node`)
+$ sudo setcap cap_net_raw+eip $(eval readlink -f `which python3`)
 ```

 ### Install Bluetooth and BT Low Energy support libraries (Linux only)